UPDATED: Deputies sent to hospital following morning wreck

 “My main concern right now is making sure my officers are OK,” Combs said at the scene.

-The two officers were transported to Northern Hospital of Surry County.
+The two officers, Melody Capper and Nathaniel Murphy, were transported to Northern Hospital of Surry County.
 Combs said the injuries were not life-threatening and they have been treated and released to return to work.

 He said the officers were traveling west on Zephyr Road when they lost control of the vehicle, causing it to overturn.
 No other vehicle was involved in the accident, Combs reported.